Generalized Machine Learning for Fast Calibration of Agent-Based Epidemic Models: Discussion

 \section{Discussion}

-In this study, we introduced and rigorously evaluated the ML Calibration Framework framework, a novel approach designed to calibrate agent-based models (ABMs) efficiently and accurately.
-This framework leverages machine learning, specifically a bidirectional Long Short-Term Memory (BiLSTM) neural network, alongside Approximate Bayesian Computation (ABC) to achieve fast, reliable, and scalable parameter estimation.
-Our comprehensive simulation study, encompassing 1,000 simulated epidemic scenarios, clearly demonstrates the strengths of the ML Calibration Framework approach compared to traditional ABC calibration methods.
+In this study, we introduced and evaluated an ML-based calibration framework that improves accuracy and dramatically accelerates the process.
+In our application, we used DeepIMC --- a bidirectional Long Short-Term Memory (BiLSTM) neural network model --- to achieve fast, reliable, and scalable parameter estimation.
+Our comprehensive simulation study, encompassing 5,000 simulated epidemic scenarios, clearly demonstrates the strengths of the DeepIMC approach compared to traditional ABC calibration methods.